damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 The list of parameters file contains the specification of the selected TRACE parameters to be perturbed during the experiment.
-The file also contains the specification of the perturbation factor.
+The file also contains the distributional specification of the perturbation factor.
+This specification is used to transform the normalized value in the design matrix to the actual value of the parameter to be written in the input deck.
 The user specified all of the required information in a text file and for each line contains the information listed in the table.